Blind Boy Fuller: Grave location

 Fuller's grave is Grove Hill Cemetery, located on private property in Durham.
 State records indicate that this was once an official cemetery, and Fuller's interment is recorded.
 Only one headstone remains, that of one Mary Caston Langey.
 The funeral arrangements were handled by McLaurin Funeral Home of Durham, and the burial took place on February 15, 1941.

 Fuller has been recognized with two plaques in Durham.
 A plaque placed by the North Carolina Division of Archives and History is located a few miles north of Fuller's gravesite, along Fayetteville St. The city of Durham officially recognized Fuller on July 16, 2001, with a commemorative plaque located along the American Tobacco Trail, adjacent to the property where Fuller's unmarked grave is located (several hundred feet east of Fayetteville St.).

 Posthumous recognition

 Blind Boy Fuller was, with Reverend Gary Davis, recognized as one of two Main Honorees by the Sesquicentennial Honors Commission at the Durham 150 Closing Ceremony in Durham, NC on November 2, 2019.
 The posthumous recognition was bestowed upon them for their contributions to the Piedmont Blues.
 His influence is acknowledged by many rock artists whose styles draw from the blues, including the Rolling Stones, Rory Gallagher, Eric Clapton and others.
+Syd Barrett of Pink Floyd was inspired to name the band after seeing the names of blues singers Pink Anderson and Floyd Council in the liner notes of a 1962 album by Fuller (Philips BBL-7512).